JSONhilder/myblog/content/blog/django-pythonanywhere.md

     # live.

     # +++++++++++ DJANGO +++++++++++
-    # and your django details below!
+    # To use your own django app use code like this:
+    import os
+    import sys

+    ## assuming your django settings file is at '/home/username/mysite/mysite/settings.py'
+    ## and your manage.py is is at '/home/username/mysite/manage.py'
+    path = '/home/username/Django_App'
+    if path not in sys.path:
+        sys.path.append(path)

+    os.environ['DJANGO_SETTINGS_MODULE'] = 'app.settings'

+    ## then:
+    from django.core.wsgi import get_wsgi_application
+    application = get_wsgi_application()

-Then remove all the single # tags under the django section.
+Above I have removed all the single # tags under the django section.
+The double ## represent the comments, so best to leave them as comments.